jpark-dev/jpark-dev/README.md

     <summary>Accomplishments</summary>

   - Managed 5 Java Spring apps by adding pages, improving features, and fixing errors.
-  - Built history and recruitment pages in the company’s WordPress site.
+  - Built history and recruitment pages on the company's WordPress site.
-  - Migrated a PHP app to JSP by building reservation related pages with jQuery and jqGrid to ensure cross-browser compatibility across IE 5-8 and Chrome.
+  - Migrated a PHP app to JSP by building reservation-related pages with jQuery and jqGrid to ensure cross-browser compatibility across IE 5-8 and Chrome.
   - Worked as a point of contact and on-call engineer to attend meetings and fix errors/update/build new features for the applications used in vehicle testing circuits of [Korea Transportation Safety Authority](http://www.ts2020.kr/eng/main.do)
   </details>